John Golden: Family and legacy

 Golden married Margaret Hesterich in 1909.
-They moved to Bayside, Queens in 1920.
+They moved to the Bayside neighborhood of New York City in 1920.
 They bought a 15-room house on a 20-acre estate and gave 9 acres for use as baseball diamonds and a children's play center.
 Golden died at home of a heart attack on June 17, 1955.

 Golden left the Bayside estate to the City of New York as a park "for the use and enjoyment by the young people of the community of all races and creeds in a manner similar to that in which I made this property available for recreation and community acts during my lifetime."
 The John Golden Park was dedicated on October 18, 1965.
 Speakers at the ceremony included Mayor Robert F. Wagner, Jr., Robert Moses, Parks Commissioner Newbold Morris, Bernard F. Gimbel (of Gimbels), Frederick O'Neal, Rube Goldberg, Harry Hershfield, and Vincent Sardi Jr. of Sardi's.
 The John Golden award provides grants to students at the Hunter College Master of Arts in Theatre in New York.